rfahd1525/Tiktok-Repost-Logger/README.md

 # TikTok Repost Logger

 A Python-based application that monitors a TikTok user's reposts and logs new ones to a file.
-Built with Playwright for reliable browser automation and designed for 24/7 operation on AWS.

 ## Features